-The campaign, funded by Covidien and co-ordinated by PB Political Consulting, aims to raise awareness of Barrett's Oesophagus and its link with oesophageal adenocarcinoma through bringing it to the attention of MPs.
+The campaign, funded by Covidien and co-ordinated by PB Political Consulting, aimed to raise awareness of Barrett's Oesophagus and its link with oesophageal adenocarcinoma through bringing it to the attention of MPs.

-As a precursor, Mike Thornton, MP for Eastleigh, posted a question for Prime Minister's Questions on 6th March (as reported on the main News page):
+As a precursor, Mike Thornton, MP for Eastleigh, posted a question for Prime Minister's Questions on 6th March 2014:

 Engendering this response from David Cameron:

-On Monday 12th May 2014, as reported on the News page, the parliamentary campaign was officially launched at a dinner at Westminster attended by 4 MPs, consultants, surgeons and charity chairmen hosted by Mike Thornton.
+On Monday 12th May 2014, the parliamentary campaign was officially launched at a dinner at Westminster attended by 4 MPs, consultants, surgeons and charity chairmen hosted by Mike Thornton.

 "That this House notes that the UK has the highest incidence of oesophageal adenocarcinoma in the world and that incidence is rising; further notes that there are over 8,000 people diagnosed with oesophageal cancer every year in the UK; acknowledges that the survival rate for oesophageal cancer is one of the worst of any cancer, with only 15 per cent survival after five years; further notes that diagnosis for the condition Barrett's oesophagus which can lead to oesophageal cancer is low and that public awareness of the significance of persistent heartburn as a risk factor is very low; welcomes the work of the Oesophageal Cancer Westminster Campaign, a campaign group of patient groups, clinical experts, industry and bereaved families; further welcomes the national Be Clear on Cancer campaign on oesophageal cancer; and calls for the Government and the Department of Health to regard the diagnosis and treatment of Barrett's oesophagus and oesophageal cancer as a national priority to save lives."

-On Monday 13th October 2014, a mass lobby and reception on the terraces of the Houses of Parliament was attended by 180 people - including BW members as seen on our News page - and a pledge to raise awareness of Oesophageal Cancer was signed by 19 MPs - including Caroline Nokes (MP for Romsey and Southampton North) pictured right.
+On Monday 13th October 2014, a mass lobby and reception on the terraces of the Houses of Parliament was attended by 180 people - including BW members - and a pledge to raise awareness of Oesophageal Cancer was signed by 19 MPs - including Caroline Nokes (MP for Romsey and Southampton North) pictured right.

 20 January 2015 saw the first OCWC AGM in Portcullis House.

-Tim Underwood was elected chairman.
-We shall probably meet three times a year with prominent speakers or VIP guests.
+Tim Underwood was elected chairman with the desire to meet three times a year with prominent speakers or VIP guests.